-Brian is currently working on the Storybricks project as an MMO Wizard.
+Brian is currently looking for the next new exciting opportunity in his career.
 He has done consulting and contracting work.
 For more information, you can reach him at email@example.com.
-Even if he's unable to work with you, he might have a very talented contact who is available for work.
+Even if he’s unable to work with you, he might have a very talented contact who is available for work.

 Sorry, the comment form is closed at this time.